Tropilab Inc.

 Closely related to the West Indian Mahogany is the Swietenia Macrophylla; common names: Honduras Mahogany, South American Mahogany or Aruputanga Moegno.
 The difference is in the leaves; those of the Honduras Mahogany are bigger (but not as leathery) than that of the West Indian Mahogany.

-Also, the flowers are different and the fruit is bigger and more pear-shaped.
 The wood of the West Indian Mahogany is more expensive although both are rare these days since they are now considered commercially extinct throughout much of their ranges.

-Macrophylla is a faster growing species.
+S. Macrophylla is also a faster growing species.

-Other related species are:, Honduran or Pacific Coast mahogany (Swietenia humilis) and Venezuelan mahogany (Swietenia candollei).
+Other related species are: Honduran or Pacific Coast mahogany (Swietenia humilis) and Venezuelan mahogany (Swietenia candollei).

 Medicinal applications